10 Tips for Capturing Sharper Images

-Taking images that are nicely in focus is really the difference between a great photograph and one that is subpar.
-As such, every photographer strives to capture photographs that are nice and sharp.
+Taking photos that are nicely in focus is really the difference between a great photograph and one that is subpar.
+As such, every photographer strives to capture nice and sharp photographs.
 But what is sharpness, and how do you achieve the prestige of having the sharpest image?!

 What Is Sharpness?

-Sharpness is one of those concepts that you would think is easy to explain but it really isn’t!
-When a photograph is sharp, the image is clear, filled with high details, and features a very lifelike (sometimes even hyper realistic) look.
+Sharpness is one of those concepts that you would think is easy to explain, but it really isn’t!
+When a photograph is sharp, the image is clear, filled with great details, and features a very lifelike (sometimes even hyperrealistic) look.
 There is no blurriness in your subject at all.

-You see, ‘sharpness’ as a term is actually an optical illusion.
 How sharp an image appears has a lot to do with contrast.
-If a subject is lacking contrast in the image, the subject will not look three-dimensional regardless of whether the focus is perfect or not.
+If a subject lacks contrast in the image, the subject will not look three-dimensional, regardless of whether the focus is perfect or not.
 The way that our eyes work on a biological level requires edges to be detected by our vision.
 That is what registers sharpness.
-Shadows and highlights are there in order to record the depth of a subject.
+Shadows and highlights are there to record the depth of a subject.

 How to Take Sharp Images